hjmeng/iotbch/README.md

 # Benefits
 * Permanent storage on BCH for user generated IoT data
-* Bring ETL tool to BCH to organize the OP_RETURN
+* Bring Data Integration (ETL) framework to BCH to organize the OP_RETURN
 * Personalized analytics

 # Tasks for Hackathon